dstar-design-gallery/dstar-docs/docs/introduction.md

 application, including its *goals*, *methods* and *usage*, as well as specifics about its *installation*, *terminology*, *features*, and *system architecture*.

-To suggest an addition or correction, contact the system administrator.

 ## What?

-D.Star is a novel user interface (UI) to explore the *design space*.
+D.Star is a novel user interface to explore the *design space*.
 To do so, it offers a suite of direct interactions with which designers can interact with large number of design alternatives.